Any SMTP Provider

 Configure any SMTP host, port and encryption (SSL / TLS / none).
 Works with Gmail App Passwords, Outlook / Office 365, Yahoo, Zoho, and any standard SMTP server.

-SMTP Manager by ByteCore Stack replaces WordPress's default
+SMTP Manager replaces WordPress's default

 Every email is logged, your server is monitored, and your team

-gets alerted the moment delivery starts failing.
+the moment delivery starts failing.

 One free plugin.
 No upsell.
 Just email that works.